lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 "my experience with go") in a longish article.

-Around that time, my interest for Apache Kafka and streaming systems started to peak.
+Around that time, my interest for Apache Kafka and streaming systems started to grow.
 I had already written Kafka applications in C, Ruby, JavaScript, and Go so I knew that I had to write for the JVM to really exploit Kafka's potential.
 The official libraries offered so much more than the community ones and Kafka Streams - a wonderful streaming library I was very keen on using - was only